itsToggle/plex_debrid/README.md

 ## Usage:

 *plex_debrid can be setup in a bunch of different ways, which this readme wont be able to cover.
-Feel free to ask any questions in the "discussions" section of this respository.*
+Feel free to ask any questions in the "discussions" section of this respository or join our discord server.*

 ### :tv: Content Services: